Abeng Remulla

-Francisco Gabriel "Abeng" Diaz Remulla (born May 25, 1993) is a Filipino politician who has served as the 34th governor of Cavite since 2025.
+Francisco Gabriel "Abeng" Diaz Remulla (born May 25, 1993) is a Filipino politician who has served as the 39th governor of Cavite since 2025.
 A member of the National Unity Party, he previously served as a member of the Cavite Provincial Board from 2023 to 2025.

 Born to a political family based in Cavite, Remulla studied public administration at the University of the Philippines Diliman.
-After graduating, he held senior roles in the offices of his father, Jesus Crispin, before succeeding his brother, Crispin Diego, in the provincial board.
+After graduating, he held senior roles in the offices of his father, Jesus Crispin, before succeeding his brother, Ping, in the provincial board.
 Following the appointment of his uncle Jonvic to the cabinet of Bongbong Marcos, he ran for governor of Cavite in the 2025 election and won, facing only minimal opposition.

 Early life and career

 Francisco Gabriel "Abeng" Diaz Remulla was born on May 25, 1993, in Ermita, Manila.
 He is one of the five children of longtime politician Jesus Crispin Remulla, who was serving as a member of the Cavite Provincial Board at the time of his birth.
-A member of a political dynasty based in Cavite, Abeng is related to various politicians holding local and national positions, including his brother Crispin Diego, who has served as the representative for Cavite's seventh district since 2023.
+A member of a political dynasty based in Cavite, Abeng is related to various politicians holding local and national positions, including his brother Ping, who has served as the representative for Cavite's seventh district since 2023.

 Remulla studied public administration at the University of the Philippines Diliman.
 After obtaining his degree, he worked as the executive assistant to his father when he served as governor from 2016 to 2019.
 After his father was elected to the House of Representatives in 2019, he became his chief of staff, serving until he left office in June 2022 to serve as secretary of justice.

-After Crispin Diego resigned as a board member after being elected in the 2023 special election to succeed their father in the lower house, the National Unity Party appointed Remulla to serve out his term.
+After Ping resigned as a board member after being elected in the 2023 special election to succeed their father in the lower house, the National Unity Party appointed Remulla to serve out his term.
 He was sworn in as a board member for the seventh district on March 16, 2023.